OmniLayer/spec/README.md

 1. Sale/Transfer Penalty = 100,000 for 0.1% (32-bit unsigned integer, 4 bytes, any time GoldCoins are sold or transferred, 0.1% are destroyed, which improves the health of the escrow fund)

 As with properties, currencies are awarded currency identifiers in the order in which they are created.
-Mastercoin is currency identifier 1 (bitcoin is 0), and Test Mastercoins have currency identifier 2, so if GoldCoin is the first Mastercoin-derived currency, it will get a currency identifier of 3.
+Mastercoin is currency identifier 1 (bitcoin is 0), and Test Mastercoins have currency identifier 2, so if GoldCoin is the first Master Protocol currency, it will get a currency identifier of 3.

 The currency held in escrow is the parent currency of the data stream.
 In this example it is Mastercoins, but it could also be any currency derived from Mastercoins.
 For instance, GoldCoins could later be held in escrow to support a currency whose data stream uses GoldCoins as a parent currency.